 QUICKUTZ DIE-CUTTING MACHINE Quickutz offers currently one kind of die-cutting and embossing machine to appeal to all types of people and affordability.
 It is the Epic Six die cutting and embossing tool.
 If you are NOT sure about what Quickutz Die Cutting System you would like to buy read this article first and perhaps it will help you in making a decision: EPIC SIX VERSUS EPIC TWELVE.
 The Epic 12 has yet to be released or seen.

 QUICKUTZ EPIC SIX DIE-CUTTING MACHINE (NO LONGER SOLD.
 IT IS NOW THE EVOLUTION) The Epic Six die-cutting tool is brand new machine made by Quickutz to replace their Squeeze and Revolution.
 The new Epic Six will cut and emboss ALL quickutz dies and other leading brand dies making this die-cutting machine the most universal die-cutting tool that Quickutz has ever released.
 It's name comes from its large opening of being six inches wide to accommodate all your Revolution Grand Shapes diecuts.
 It is also very light weight and portable.
 I would say that the Epic Six is very similar in design to the Provocraft Cuttlebug.
 Although the main difference between the Provocraft Cuttlebug and the Quickutz Epic Six is the Epic Six was engineered to distribute the pressure more evenly on the cutting surface so you can get a more clean and even cut on your dies.
-To read article or view a VIDEO about the EPIC SIX click on links below:

-or you can watch the video here to show you a little more about the Epic Six.
 If you have any questions contact CutAtHome.com for more information on how to use the Quicktuz Epic Six die cutting and embossing machine!

 How to Emboss Quickutz Dies video: